Jeff Cannell, Lead Pastor

 Adrienne Cannell, Lead Pastor

-Areas of Focus: Newcomer Connect Process, Welcome Team, Women's ministry
+Areas of Focus: Newcomer Connect Process, Children's Ministry, Women's ministry

 Adrienne has been a faithful co-laborer with Jeff in pastoring Central Vineyard since it’s inception in 2004.
 Adrienne was born in Ohio, traveled the world with her family living in such places as Haiti, Belgium, North Carolina, Pennsylvania, and then sticking with Clintonville for the past 14 years.
 Adrienne experiences the most joy in the process of welcoming people into our church community.
 She also loves to preach and mentor leaders.

-Areas of Focus: Sunday Morning Service, Finances, Human Resources, and Special Services.
+Areas of Focus: Sunday Morning Service, Worship, Finances, Human Resources

 Peter Shumaker, Ministry Coordinator